yifengShao532/MTN/readme.md

 The data processing and concept graph construction steps are implemented in the `concept_graph_construction.py` script.
 This script reads data from the specified directory and constructs the concept graph for each dataset.

-To run the script, execute the following command:
+To execute the script, use the following command:

 ```bash
 python concept_graph_construction.py